TabDigital/ecs-agent-bug/README.md

 # if no tag range specified, creates 10 tags
 ```

-*current limitation: you cannot run multiple `create-image` in parallel*

 ### 2. Deploying

 - create a service based on the image above